shiva-menta/automatic-cuepoints/algorithm.md

 - If we are unsure about some section, you should just merge the sections.
 - I think to make this work effectively, we realistically need some sort of compound algorithm that uses multiple techniques:
   - Recurrence analysis.
-  - Maybe novelty curve detection (if it shares any LARGE) spikes - could use this as hints.
+  - Maybe novelty curve detection (if it shares any LARGE) spikes - could use this as hints for self-similarity.
   - Measure by measure similarity scores.
 - Few strategies to look into today.
   - Improve longest diagonal with a tolerance measure (look at Leetcode algo).